What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 The higher the AOV, the more income your store gets from each order.
 The basic calculation is the total sum of money made divided by the total number of orders.

-There are multiple ways you can raise your store’s AOV.
+Now, there are multiple ways you can raise your store’s AOV.
 Here are 3 of the biggest ones:

 #1 Suggest Popular Products